 In 2014 we commissioned an anaerobic digestion (AD) plant, in a joint venture with an AD business now known as Enrich (enrich4.com).
-Enrich now have 4 working ADs and a further 2 in construction.
+Enrich now have 6 ADs across the country.
 They use around 500,000 tonnes of food waste, sourced from right across England.
 Our plant is fuelled using food waste collected from a 100 mile radius of Codford.
 The plant takes 100,000t of waste and coverts it into 3.7mw of electricity through three Jenbacher CHPs, (enough for 3,700 homes or 11,000 people), which is sold into the grid.
 The farm takes the digestate (the inert, digested waste) from the AD, which is stored in lagoons and spread as a fertiliser onto our growing arable crops.

 We are finding new uses for the spare heat generated by our CHPs, with a 3ha (8 acre) glass house planned for horticultural use which will be powered by spare heat, carbon dioxide, and electricity from the AD.
 We have also installed one of the first ORC units in the UK – this uses exhaust gas heat to generate a further 150kw of renewable electricity.
 Together with this, the East Farm commercial units are powered using electricity straight from the plant.

 We are now looking to expand further, adding a new digester to take output up to 4.5mw.
 This will be utilised through a 4th CHP and a liquid gas offtake

 During 2013 we developed a 10 hectare (25 acre) field of photo voltaic panels.
 This can produce up to 6.5mw of power.
 The site is screened from view by existing woodland, and by a wild flower rich chalk screening bund.

 In February 2016 we added a further 8 ha (20 acres) that can produce 5mw, situated next to the original field.